The AGM Simple Pendulum: Complex Multiplication and Renormalization

+This means that each \emph{singular modulus}, $k_n$, the root of a transcendental equation, can be explicitly written as a finite combination of radicals, something truly amazing!

+Then, 139 years after Abel, \textsc{Selberg} and \textsc{Chowla} \cite{SC} showed that if $k$ is a singular modulus, then $K(k)$, and therefore the period of the pendulum, is expressible in terms of a finite number of \emph{gamma functions} with rational arguments.
+In fact, for our two examples,

-This is an example of what today is called \emph{renormalization} and it is a fundamental technique in the study of dynamical systems.
-The two examples, above, are taken from the deep and beautiful theory of \emph{complex multiplication} of elliptic functions (curves), which is one of the most active branches of research on the frontiers of modern mathematics.
+These theorems are a fundamental results in the deep and beautiful theory of \emph{complex multiplication} of elliptic functions (curves), which is one of the most active branches of research on the frontiers of modern mathematics.
 Unfortunately, it lies outside the scope of our presentation (see \cite{Cox1} and~\cite{Web}).
+Nevertheless, the interpretation of complex multiplication as algebraic relations among the periods is surprising and beautiful and deserves to be better known.

+Moreover, these two examples of replacing one pendulum by another with the same period illustrate what today is called \emph{renormalization} and it is a fundamental technique in the study of dynamical systems.
 It turns out that the AGM furnishes us with another example of pendulum renormalization.
 Let us look at the equation

 for the case $a := 1$, $b := \cos\frac{\alpha}{2}$ which gives us $a_1 = \cos^2\frac{\alpha}{4}$, $b_1 = \cos\frac{\alpha}{2})^{\frac{1}{2}}$.
 We note that

 Returning to the formula for the period $T$ of oscillation in an angle of $4\alpha$, we obtain the equation